nakov/TODO-List-Tech-Module/README.md

 * `comments` - nonempty text

 ## User Interface
-This is the user interface or how the application’s pages should look in their final form (fully implemented).
-You should have 3 pages:
+This is the user interface should consists of the following pages (under the designated routes):

 ### Index Page
 Route: `/` (GET)